Canon 20D vs Nikon D300

 Feature comparison: Canon 20D vs Nikon D300

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 20D and the D300 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D300 offers a wider field of view (100%) than the one in the 20D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D300 has a higher magnification (0.63x vs 0.56x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 20D and Nikon D300 in connection with corresponding information for a sample of similar cameras.

 Concerning the storage of imaging data, both the 20D and the D300 write their files to Compact Flash cards.